 Creative Science for Kids

 Explore science facts, intriguing scientific discoveries, and hands-on activities to try yourself at home.
 The perfect way to spark an interest in science and to feed the minds of science-curious children aged 8 to 12 years.
 Jenny Lynch is a science show presenter, writer, and science kit inventor, with a knack for making complicated scientific ideas fun, fascinating, and easy to follow.
-Matilda Sercombe is a young presenter with a passion for sharing fast facts and posing intriguing questions.

 Listen on: